 Below you will find details of the instrumental lessons offered at Monmouth Comprehensive School.
 It is designed to ensure that Parents and Students are informed of all aspects of the service.

-Percussion - Mr Pete Morgan
+Mr P Morgan

 Information for Parents

 Lessons take place throughout the school day and are completed on a rotational basis throughout the term.
 This ensures that students do not continually miss the same lessons.
 There are rare occasions where students lessons may be scheduled during part of a lunch or break time.
-Students are taught in various groupings according to ability.

 Parents agree to: